 In this blog post, I’ll go over some tips that I myself have applied for and got my Google Adsense approval, and hope you can do the same and get approved.

-Disclosure: This post contains affiliate links, I will receive a commission if you make a purchase through these links (without any additional cost to you).
-If you choose to buy anything through one of my recommendations, please know that it helps me keep this website up and running.
+Disclosure: This post contains affiliate links, I will receive a commission if you purchase through these links (without any additional cost to you), which helps us maintain this website.